DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - site management
     - building design
     - personnel controls e.g Badges, identification cards, and security IDs, turnstile, mantraps, access control vestibules (An access control vestibule is a double set of doors that is often protected by a guard and used to contain a subject until their identity and authentication is verified.)
+    - Mantraps use two sets of doors to control access to a facility.
+This may be used to prevent piggybacking by monitoring use of the mantrap to allow only a single individual to enter a facility at a time.
+They may also be used to allow manual inspection of individuals or perform other security screening.
+Mantraps are also commonly known as access control vestibules.
     - awareness training
     - emergency response and procedures.
         - **Security Guards**: are usually unaware of the scope of the operations within a facility and are therefore not thoroughly equipped to know how to respond to every situation.
 Though this is considered a disadvantage, the lack of knowledge of the scope of the operations within a facility can also be considered an advantage because this supports confidentiality of those operations and thus helps reduce the possibility that a security guard will be involved in the disclosure of confidential information.
 The main disadvantages of security guards include: